 RICHARD BAUDAINS picks out Italy's 10 most exciting producers of the moment, and explains why they're making headlines

 There are few more exciting places in the wine world right now than Italy.
 Fabulous indigenous grapes, a real quality drive in all regions and a new, dynamic generation.
-Add to this some fantastic recent vintages and it’s obvious why Italy is causing such a stir.
+Add to this some fantastic recent vintages and it’s obvious why Italian wines are causing such a stir.
 This selection of 10 stars of today includes brand new estates showing their first vintage, established ones taking a new direction and – stretching the theme a little – a rediscovered estate.
 Most work with Italian varieties and many look to define their wines in terms of local identity.
 All have a message.

-Azienda Agricola Zuani, San Floriano (Friuli Venezia Giulia)
+Italian wines: Azienda Agricola Zuani, San Floriano (Friuli Venezia Giulia)

 Two years ago Patrizia Felluga left the frenetic whirl of the family winemaking business to create her own terroir wine.
 She bought a property in the heart of the Collio and set about fulfilling her desire to do something completely different.
 In a region where a typical 7ha (hectare) winery might make up to a dozen different monovarietals, Patrizia is the first – and to date the only – producer to put everything she grows into a single white wine.
 She confesses: ‘I did consider making one monovarietal alongside the blend, but then I thought what’s the point of half measures?’
 Her approach to winemaking is equally uncompromising but, with the growing interest in unfiltered whites in Friuli, not as unconventional as it might have been five years ago.
 ‘It doesn’t worry me if my wines are not star bright,’ she says.
 ‘What I look for is structure and complexity,’